xzwang2005/Prelude/crack_the_code/Chap_1/build_from_scratch.md

 ---
 ## [](#header-2) Build from scratch

-Prelude requires about 26G disk space for compilation, comparing to ~160G for the whole Chromium project.
-Follow the steps below to build Prelude from scratch.
+Prelude requires about 20G disk space for compilation, comparing to ~160G for the whole Chromium project.
+It's recommended to have 16G or more memory and SSD disk to work with.
+Here's the steps to build Prelude from scratch.

 ### [](#header-3) 1.
 Checkout the code